littlebits/www-developers/views/cloud-api-spec.md

-# littleBits Cloud REST API
+# littleBits Cloud REST API Documentation

-## General Overview
+## Authorization

-This is the HTTP REST API for the littleBits Cloud.
+Authorization is a standard OAuth 2 system.

-Every request to the API must contain an Authorization http header bearing an auth token.
+Every request ***must*** contain an `Authorization` http header bearing an auth token.

+Example:

+    curl -i -XGET -H "Authorization: Bearer foobar" ...

+## Version
+Available versions are:

+- master
-- JSON for data
+- 1

-- OAuth 2 for authorization
+Every request *should* specify an `Accept` header that pins the api version.

+Version `master` is bleeding edge, changes regularly, and makes no guarantees (performance, backwards compatibility, stability, documentation, etc.).

+Beware, if you omit `version` it defaults to `master`.

+Example:

+    curl -i -XGET -H "Accept: application/vnd.littlebits.v1+json" ...

+## Resources
+- There is a [dummy OAuth-client](http://oauth-client.herokuapp.com/) to create access tokens.
+- IFTTT can read a document pertaining to their "test environment" on Bitcloud: [link](https://docs.google.com/document/d/1crvK5JA0u3GDzlwTiWoKWGfcD-mGzulUltr95R9a6AE/edit)

 ## Endpoints Overview
 ```